-The first year of the EPA programme focuses on acquiring the basic knowledge and skills of a professional policy analyst.
-In the third semester, a number of 15 EC specialisation packages are available for the students.
-The fourth semester is dedicated to the master's thesis.
+The third semester allows students to study abroad or take specialisation programmes.
+They can choose a specialisation from a list of eight, which are offered for the three master's programmes of the TPM Faculty.
+A specialisation is a consistent package of 15 EC of course work on a specific subject, e.g. Innovation Management & Entrepreneurship, ICT Management, Supply Chain Management, and Finance.
 The panel appreciates that students have ample opportunity to diversify their studies in their second year based on their interests and thesis research project, creating an individual profile within the field.
 In its eyes, the curriculum design enables students to meet the intended learning outcomes.